Malaysia, MArch Architecture

 Have you managed to get any part time work or work placements while you have been here?

-Yes, I'm a student ambassador here and a campus monitor for the university.
-So that's also given me the opportunity to make a different group of friends, outside of my course and sport since you are able to interact with other student ambassadors.
-And there are lots of events, especially for student ambassadors, so you get to meet a lot of students, and you kind of realise that it is such a diverse set of people.
+Yes, I'm a student ambassador and a campus monitor for the university.
+This role has given me the opportunity to make a different group of friends outside of my course and sport, as I get to interact with other student ambassadors as well as prospective and even current students.
+There are also plenty of events specifically for student ambassadors, allowing me to meet a wide range of students and truly appreciate the diversity of the university community - which is another plus for getting to know your colleagues.

 What would a typical day in your life as an Oxford Brookes student look like?